fluid-project/jira-to-11ty/src/issues/FLUID-6220.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2017-11-03T05:14:39.043-0400",
-      "body": "Thanks for continuing to look into alternatives, @@Avtar Gill.
-I'd like to try out buildkite, can you please send an invite to tony@raisingthefloor.org?\n"
+      "body": "Thanks for continuing to look into alternatives, Avtar Gill.
+I'd like to try out buildkite, can you please send an invite to tony\\@raisingthefloor.org?\n"
     },
     {
       "author": "Avtar Gill",
       "date": "2017-11-03T09:28:19.094-0400",
-      "body": "@@Tony Atkins \\[RtF] I sent you an invitation.
+      "body": "Tony Atkins \\[RtF] I sent you an invitation.
 Please note that I was running the [Buildkite agent](https://buildkite.com/docs/agent) on my laptop while testing.
 [You'll need to run it](https://buildkite.com/docs/agent/osx) as well if you'd like to set up test builds – the SSH key details can be ignored for now.\n"
     },
     {
       "author": "Gregor Moss",
       "date": "2017-11-03T18:09:13.694-0400",
-      "body": "Thanks for putting this together, @@Avtar Gill!
+      "body": "Thanks for putting this together, Avtar Gill!
 I'd like to check out the Buildkite site, can you invite <mossmonkey@gmail.com> please? 🙂\n\nI think the disadvantage of Buildkite being a proprietary service is worth noting, though it's a similar case to GitHub or Jira, which are both proprietary services with free-to-open-source tiers.\n"
     },
     {
       "author": "Avtar Gill",
       "date": "2017-11-06T08:48:47.238-0500",
-      "body": "@@Gregor Moss, you should have an invitation now.
+      "body": "Gregor Moss, you should have an invitation now.
 Thanks for the help!\n\nThe GitHub comparison seems fair.
 I would add Slack to the list since more open source projects seem to be using their service.
 There's obviously the risk that some of these companies might change their free tier policies at some point in the future but it does let people kick the maintenance cost can down the road a bit.\n"
     },
     {
       "author": "Tony Atkins [RtF]",
       "date": "2017-11-07T05:35:18.162-0500",
-      "body": "@@Avtar Gill, any info on setup steps, such as the minimum permissions required when setting up your API Access Token?\n"
+      "body": "Avtar Gill, any info on setup steps, such as the minimum permissions required when setting up your API Access Token?\n"
     },
     {
       "author": "Tony Atkins [RtF]",